droidian-surya/device-page/docs/README.md

 ## Notes
 - The default password is `1234`.
-- Mobile data needs an APN to be set up from Settings -> Mobile -> Acess Point Names.
-- RIL gets broken after switching airplane mode or modem off/on.
-- Mobile data might stop working after making or recieving phone calls.
-Toggle Mobile Data from the settins off/on.
-- Mobile data quick toggle doesn't work.
 - Not every app will work as they might need aditional packages (eg: Telegram Desktop needs qtwayland5 to be installed to run).
 Google or [@Droidian](https://t.me/DroidianLinux) is your best friend in this case.
 - Automatic app scaling [per app](https://forums.puri.sm/t/librem-5-scale-to-fit/11399/3) or globally: `gsettings set sm.puri.phoc scale-to-fit true`.
 - [Tweaks](https://wiki.mobian-project.org/doku.php?id=tweaks).
 - [Theming](https://wiki.mobian-project.org/doku.php?id=themes).
 - **Droidian GSIs are experimental!
 Bugs and missing features are expected.**

+## Bugs
+- Mobile data needs an APN to be set up from Settings -> Mobile -> Acess Point Names.
+- RIL gets broken after switching airplane mode or modem off/on.
+- Mobile data might stop working after making or recieving phone calls.
+Toggle Mobile Data from the settins off/on.
+- Mobile data quick toggle doesn't work.
+- Bluetooth can be used via the termianl using bluetoothctl command but does not work via the settings app.
+- Signal strengh is reported at 1% but Mobile data and calls work just fine.
+- Anything related to cameras do not work it is a global issue across all devices, it does however work in Waydroid which is currently not available on angelica and dandelion.
+- Changing audio to speaker in calls does not work on dandelion but works on angelica.
+- earbuds or earphones do not work on dandelion but work on angelica.
+- Dual sim functionality is currently not implemented in phosh so only one sim works at the moment.

 # Support
 - Device specific telegram group: [@ut_angelica](https://t.me/ut_angelica).